captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 A friend.
 ---
 ## ANNA:
-is not a friend!
+That is not a friend!
 It is a...
 ---
 ## OLIVER:
 That can be whatever you teach it to be.
 ---
-Buzzy.
+You Buzzy.
 You can teach it.
 ---
 You can imprint it with all of your goodness,
 ---